hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 We use the conformational ensembles of the Gaussian Walk (GW) polymer model (https://www.cell.com/biophysj/fulltext/S0006-3495(24)00272-8) as a reference for the ensembles of other proteins and polymers.
 The GW file used in these examples (reference_GW_chainlen_100_for_RSA.csv) can be downloaded from Zenodo.
 The code to conduct GW simulations is provided in a different repository (https://github.com/hshadman/2d_conformational_landscape_map).

-Though the code here was mainly intended to analyze a publicly available human IDR-ome dataset (https://www.nature.com/articles/s41586-023-07004-5),it can  be easily adapted for any protein/polymer chain.
+Though the code here was mainly intended to analyze a publicly available human IDR-ome dataset (https://www.nature.com/articles/s41586-023-07004-5), it can  be easily adapted for any protein/polymer chain.